s60sc/ESP32-CAM_MJPEG2SD/README.md

 **Other**:
 SD and email management.

-When a feature is enable or disabled, the ESP should be rebooted.
+When a feature is enable or disabled, the ESP should be rebooted using **Reboot ESP** button.

 ## Motion detection by Camera